 Heat on a lowish heat, stirring often, until the mixture

-thickens to a mayonnaise-like consistency; this might take a
+thickens to an almost mayonnaise-like consistency; this might

 Remove from the heat and mix in the chocolate so that it

-Pour into ramikins and cool in the fridge (though remove
+Pour into ramekins and cool in the fridge (though remove

 from the fridge well before serving).